Grok (chatbot): Grok Imagine

 On July 28, 2025, the image and video generation tool Grok Imagine was released, which lets users create six-second animated audiovisual clips from text prompts.
 The tool contains multiple modes, with a "Spicy" mode that allows users to generate photos and videos with nudity and sexualized content.
 It was purported to contain safeguards to prevent the creation of fake nude photography and deepfake pornography which were immediately bypassed.
 Musk labeled Grok Imagine an "AI Vine".
 Its access is limited to a waitlist, with plans to expand for Grok Heavy subscribers and a wider audience.

+On February 1, 2026, xAI released Imagine 1.0 with improved audio quality.
+In March 2026, Grok Imagine received a major update introducing new stylized image templates, including a "Chibi" template for generating characters in the Japanese chibi art style.
+The update gained viral attention after Musk pinned a chibi-styled image to his X profile, sparking widespread engagement and fueling momentum around associated meme coin projects on the Solana blockchain.

 Companions

+Japanese cosplayer Moe Iori dressed as the Grok companion 'Ani', Taipei Expo Park, August 2025.

 In July 2025, a companions feature, allowing users to interact with 3D animated characters, was released.
 The feature contains a "NSFW" mode with sexual content.
 Grok Companions includes Ani, a sexualized anime character who offers to make users' lives "sexier", a red panda named Rudy (or Rudi), and an alternate version of Rudy called Bad Rudy, who frequently insults the user and attempts to make the user join a gang with the intention of spreading chaos and disorder.
 Bad Rudy's responses were toned down after user backlash.
 Another male companion is slated for a future release.
+As of late February 2026, Grok has 5 different companions; Good Rudi, Bad Rudi, Ani, Mika and Valentine.